2017/18 Vision and Implementation

 At Manor Field Junior School, we believe that our children learn best when English is taught through an integrated, cross-curricular approach, where learning opportunities are carefully planned to meet the needs of our pupils, so that they are motivated by – and engaged in – their learning.

 Our contextualised curriculum provides the children with a range of opportunities to communicate their ideas in a variety of ways, and with different intentions.
-Our English lessons are based on a series of engaging and motivating stimuli: these enable the children to form and develop their own views and opinions, which they can convey effectively through their writing, as well as their Speaking and Listening.
+Our English lessons are based on a series of engaging and motivating stimuli: these enable the children to form and develop their own views and opinions, which they can convey effectively through their writing, as well as through Speaking and Listening.

 Throughout their learning, children are provided with numerous opportunities to apply their reading skills and to develop as ‘readers’.
 We believe that children should develop a love of, and enjoyment for, reading for pleasure.
 Through book assemblies, children’s knowledge of different authors and genres is developed so that they can expand their personal reading repertoire.